 Digitized advent calendars are another popular strategy brands are using to create social media buzz.
 Just like kids counting down to Christmas get a chocolate surprise or little toy from a physical advent calendar, a digital advent calendar delivers discounts and giveaways to participating consumers.

 Augmented reality (AR) is making its way onto more and more smartphones, and many brands are learning to take advantage of the unique shopping experience AR can provide.
+If you can, try to implement that into your brand’s Christmas marketing strategies.

 While games such as Pokémon Go and Harry Potter Wizards Unite, have been the main driving force for AR adoption on mobile phones, the big social media channels are working hard to improve the tool sets available to digital marketers.